rust-lang/rust/docs/dev/architecture.md

 These crates implement macros as token tree -> token tree transforms.
 They are independent from the rest of the code.

+`tt` crate defined `TokenTree`, a single token or a delimited sequence of token trees.
+`mbe` crate contains tools for transforming between syntax trees and token tree.
+And it also handles the actual parsing and expansion of declarative macro (a-la "Macros By Example" or mbe).

+For proc macros, we pass the token trees by loading the corresponding dynamic library (which built by `cargo`).
+That's why the client (`proc_macro_api`) and server (`proc_macro_srv`) model are used to run proc-macro in separate process in background.

+ **Architecture Invariant:**
+Bad proc macros may panic or segfault accidentally.
+So we run it in another process and recover it from fatal error.
+And they may be non-deterministic which conflict how `salsa` works, so special attention is required.

 ### `crates/cfg`

 This crate is responsible for parsing, evaluation and general definition of `cfg` attributes.